top of page

 You can also consider building an online community on another network outside of traditional social media.
 Platforms like Mighty Networks and Discourse are created specifically to host communities, and can work well alongside your travel agency website without the potential downsides of a Facebook group.

-Showcasing social proof
+Showcase social proof

 Have you received great feedback from a traveler or client that you've booked travel experience and vacation packages for?